Skip to contents

 Once you’ve found the preferred way to compute the standard-errors for your current project, you can set it permanently using the functions setFixest_ssc() and setFixest_vcov().

-For example, if you want to remove the small sample adjustment, just use:
+For example, if you want to remove the small sample adjustment for the clustered standard-errors, use:

-By default, the standard-errors are clustered in the presence of fixed-effects and in the presence of a panel.
+By default, the standard-errors are the standard ones (IID).
 You can change this behavior with, e.g.:

 which changes the way the default standard-errors are computed when the estimation contains no fixed-effects, one fixed-effect, two or more fixed-effects, or is a panel.